($1,589) Cost of Moving From New Hampshire to North Carolina

 FAQs

-Some full-service movers can coordinate auto transport for you as part of your relocation package for an additional fee.
-But you can also handle vehicle transport from New Hampshire to North Carolina separately through one of the top car shipping companies.
+A lot of full-service movers will handle auto transport for you, usually for an added cost.
+Or, if you prefer, you can arrange vehicle transport from New Hampshire to North Carolina on your own through a top car shipping company.

-The main reasons people are moving from New Hampshire to North Carolina are the amazing upsides of living in North Carolina such as great communities and low cost of living.
+More and more folks are relocating from New Hampshire to North Carolina to enjoy all the perks that come with living in North Carolina, such as: great communities and low cost of living.

-It is generally cheaper to live in North Carolina than in New Hampshire.
+Living in North Carolina usually costs less than in New Hampshire.
 Housing is much more affordable in North Carolina, with average rent about 18% less and home prices 31.4% lower than in New Hampshire.
 However, taxes are lower in New Hampshire, most notably income taxes, which are more than 10% less than those paid by North Carolina residents.

 Helpful moving resources